aolney/jupyterlab-blockly-python-extension/README.md

 > [!WARNING]
 > Currently there appears to be a conflict between the Python and R extensions, so we recommend that only one be installed at a time.
-> Additionally the current version of nbgitpuller is removing the query strings above before they can be processed.

 ## Requirements